juniHub/JavaGUI-robot/README.md

 ### Prerequisites

-Software I am using for this project as listed below:
+IDE I am using for this project as listed below:
 * [Visual Studio Code version 1.56.2 or latest](https://code.visualstudio.com)
 * [Adopt Open JDK version 11.0.11 or latest](https://adoptopenjdk.net/index.html)
 * [Alternative option is Netbeans](https://netbeans.apache.org) which is popular framework for working with Java Code